ChrstphrHll/npc_gen/students/Dree Nuala.md

 ---
 ### Description
 - 6th year Gnome Rouge in Treskal
-- curly lighter blonde hair that's braided with violet ribbon (long), Amber eyes, and Brown skin
+- short wavy blonde hair that's well kept, Amber eyes, and Brown skin
 - Is Unreligious and Big-thinking, and has Stoicism as their ideal

 ### Organizations